May 7 2008: The day Juan Carlos Ferrero became the first man to beat Rafael Nadal in Rome

 The players: Rafael Nadal and Juan Carlos Ferrero

 Three-times defending champion at Roland-Garros, Nadal had won two titles in a row in Monte-Carlo and Barcelona, dropping only one set, each time becoming the first player to win the tournament four times.
-This year, probably because of his ambitions to improve on grass, he had made his game more aggressive, putting extra pressure on his clueless opponents, making him the ultimate clay-court player.
+This year, probably due to his desire to improve on grass, he had made his game more aggressive, putting extra pressure on his clueless opponents, making him the ultimate clay-court player.
 He had never lost in Rome before, winning the titles in 2005, 2006, and 2007.

 Born in 1980, Juan Carlos Ferrero had his peak years between 2000 and 2003.
-During this time, he was considered as one of the very best clay-court players in the world; He compiled a 111-25 match record on red dirt – winning three of his four ATP World Tour Masters 1000 trophies – and went 23-2 at Roland-Garros, where he finished runner-up in 2002 and captured the 2003 title against Martin Verkerk (6-1, 6-3, 6-2).
+During this time, he was considered as one of the top clay-court players in the world; He compiled a 111-25 match record on red dirt – winning three of his four ATP Masters 1000 trophies – and went 23-2 at Roland-Garros, where he finished runner-up in 2002 and captured the 2003 title against Martin Verkerk (6-1, 6-3, 6-2).

-That year, 2003, he also became world No 1 in September, after reaching the final at the US Open, where he was defeated by Andy Roddick (6-3, 7-6, 6-3), who also took the world No 1 spot from him eight weeks later.
+That year, 2003, he also became world No 1 in September, after reaching the US Open final, where he was defeated by Andy Roddick (6-3, 7-6, 6-3), who also took over the world No 1 spot from him eight weeks later.
 He had started well in 2004, only beaten by Roger Federer in the semi-final of the Australian Open (6-4, 6-1, 6-4), before chickenpox, followed by a wrist injury, ruined his season.

-He left the top 10 in September and never made his way back into it.
-In the years to come, he would stay in the top 30, only performing sporadically at the very best level, far away from his glorious years.
+Ferrero dropped out of the top 10 in September and never made his way back into it.
+In the years to come, he would remain in the top 30, only performing sporadically at the elite level, far away from his glorious years.
 Arriving in Rome, he was ranked 23rd in the world.

-The two players had faced each other four times before on clay, and the left-hander had won each time.
-Their last encounter happened just a few weeks prior to the Italian Open, in Monte-Carlo, and Nadal had easily outplayed Ferrero 6-4, 6-1.
+The two players had faced each other four times previously on clay, and the left-hander had won each time.
+Their last encounter happened in Monte-Carlo, just a few weeks prior to the Italian Open, and Nadal had easily outplayed Ferrero 6-4, 6-1.